Who are we?

 The network is run by its members, for its members.

-A team of 11 members currently support the broad range of activities run by the AFN.
+A team of volunteers currently support the broad range of activities run by the AFN.